txt/ase19/docs/ethics.md

 controlled by the developers building that software.
 We stress "to some degree" since the best ethical intentions of any developer can be defeated by  malevolent forces, or even by just dumb luck.
-So it is wrong to say that if our guileless are followed that the result AI tool will always adhere to socially-accepted ethical standards.
+So it is wrong to say that if our guidelines are followed that the result AI tool will always adhere to socially-accepted ethical standards.